BCM112 Week 7 Lecture Slides

 I think what they’re trying to say is that I don’t seem socially awkward.
 Nor do I have a lightsaber attached to my hip (though for Halloween last year I was Luke Skywalker Texas Ranger and had a lightsaber awkwardly attached to my hip). (p.5)

 Chris’ response to people questioning his nerd credentials was similar to mine.
 He tried to fight back*.
 Chris uses his words to defend and prove his nerdiness.
 In fact, one could argue this entire book is his response to scepticism regarding his nerdity, just as this blog post is (finally) mine.
-But most importantly, Chris and I both fell into a wider cultural dialogue about authenticity.
+But most importantly, Chris and I had both unintentionally fallen into a wider cultural dialogue about authenticity.

 The subject of authenticity is huge, so I’m going to write about it across a number of posts.
 However, I quickly need to note here that authenticity is a construct; it’s not biological or essential.
 It’s a narrative that draws on notions of essentialness, truthfulness, and realness with a flow-on effect of rendering something more valuable or worthy**.
 Chris goes so far as to liken nerdom to ethnicity.
 I don’t quite feel comfortable going as far as Chris goes in his analogy, mainly because I don’t think nerdom yet has a community, heritage or culture as strong and precedented as that of an ethnic group.
 But I can see his point.
 There are some potentially helpful parallels that can be drawn between nerd identity and ethnicity.
 In fact, the more I read about it, the more I think critical theory surrounding ethincity can provide super significant insights into the construction and deployment of nerd identity.
 In many ways, race, like nerdom, is constructed.
 No one is born with an Australian gene, or even a Jewish gene.
 People are, however, born into a shared heritage, tradition, lineage, family, history, and narrative; a culture.
 And just because these things are not biologically essential, it doesn’t make them any less important, powerful or valid.
 The reason I wanted those who questioned my identification as nerd to understand and acknowledge the deep affective ties I have with the realm, was purely because they are deep and affective.
 And, even if it’s not biological.
 Even if there is no nerd gene.
 Even though definitions are wibbly-wobbly and contextual and constructed.
 It’s personal.